ewdhp/lemons/unity-test-project/README.md

 ## Overview

 This Unity test project is designed to validate that Unity works correctly with .NET 8 on Linux.
-It includes various test scripts that exercise different aspects of Unity and .NET functionality.
+It includes various test scripts that exercise different aspects of Unity and .NET.

 ## Test Scripts Included